-• - Project Status Description Active - Pre- Procurement - Construction The RFB (and other supporting documents) are in development.
+Table 1.
+I Toject otatus bescriptions Project Status Description Active - Pre- Procurement - Construction The RFB (and other supporting documents) are in development.
 Active - Pre- Procurement - Design The RFP (and other supporting documents) are in development.
-Active - Procurement - Board Approved - Construction The negotiated terms and conditions with the successful bidder have been approved by the board, but a contract has not yet been executed.
+Active - Procurement - Board Approved - Construction The negotiated terms and conditions with the successful bidder have gone to the board and been approved but a contract has not yet been executed.
 Active - Procurement - Board Approved - Design The negotiated terms and conditions with the successful bidder have gone to the board and been approved but a contract has not yet been executed.
 Active - Procurement - Construction An RFB (and other required documentation) have been submitted to the Procurement group for solicitation of proposals.
 Active - Procurement - Design An RFP (and other required documentation) have been submitted to the Procurement group for solicitation of proposals.
 Active - Procurement - Negotiation Phase - Construction The lowest responsible bidder for contract labor services has been notified to begin negotiations.

 Project Status Description Active - Procurement - Negotiation Phase - Design The highest responsible scored bidder for professional services has been notified to begin negotiations.
 Cancelled Project that has been completely cancelled and removed from the CIP.
 Closed Project that has been officially completed.
-Future Planned - Beyond Ten Years Project start date is beyond ten years.
-Future Planned - Ten Year CIP Project Pushed out to years 6-10 Future Planned - Within Five Year Plan Project that was included in the previous CIP and does not have an assigned BS&A Project Number.
-Project Execution - Construction There is a fully executed contract for the active phase Project Execution - Design There is a fully executed contract for the active phase Project Execution - Pending Closeout Project has been assigned a BS&A Project Number, has been issued a Notice to Start Work, and has projected expenditures for the current fiscal year equal to \$100,000 or less, but has no future projected expenditures and has reached substantial completion.
-Reclassified Project has been merged into the scope of work of an existing project.
+Future Planned - Beyond Ten Years Future Planned - Beyond Ten Years Future Planned - Ten Year CIP Project Pushed out to years 6-10 Future Planned - Within Five Year Plan Project that was included in the previous CIP and does not have an assigned BS and A Project Number.
+Project Execution - Construction There is a fully executed contract for the active phase Project Execution - Design There is a fully executed contract for the active phase Project Execution - Pending Closeout A Project that has an assigned BS and A Project Number, a Notice to Start Work has been issued, has projected expenditures for the current fiscal year equal to \$100,000 or less - with no future projected expenditures and has reached substantial completion.
+Reclassified Project that has been merged into the scope of work of an existing project.